arrow-left

 ✅

-developer guides
+developer guidesarrow-up-right

-example application
+example applicationarrow-up-right

 // Tac is a small, simple Go program that is an example WASM module for Tarmac.
 This program will accept a Tarmac